lsinfo3/lora_LBT_simulation/README.md

 # lora_LBT_simulation
-Scripts and data from the publication "Applicability of Listen Before Talk for LoRaWAN Deployments with Multiple Gateways"
+Scripts and data from the publication "Applicability of Listen Before Talk for LoRaWAN Deployments with Multiple Gateways".
+Each scenario is contained in the corresponding directories.